K-RED90/fastapi-channel/README.md

-# AgentCore
+# FastAPI Channel

 A high-performance, distributed WebSocket messaging system built with FastAPI.
-AgentCore provides a robust foundation for real-time applications with support for single-server and multi-server deployments, group messaging, connection management, and extensible middleware.
+FastAPI Channel provides a robust foundation for real-time applications with support for single-server and multi-server deployments, group messaging, connection management, and extensible middleware.

 ## Features